Purchase Orders

 Figure 1.1.3.0

-1. Date Range From: You can choose a date range by weeks (1-8 weeks), months (1-3 months), custom # of days (select the number of days through the counter), or custom range (select an appropriate date range from the drop-down calendar) for which you wish to calculate average sales.
+1. Date Range From: You can choose a date range by weeks (1-8 weeks), months (1-3 months), the custom # of days (select the number of days through the counter), or the custom range (select an appropriate date range from the drop-down calendar) for which you wish to calculate average sales.

 See Figure 1.1.3.0

 1. Days of Inventory: If you enter 10 as the “Days of Inventory” value and the average sales per day of an item is 1, it means you have 10 selling days of inventory on hand.
 If you have QOH for that item equal to 3, then you have to order 7 more to meet that requirement.
-However, in this case, you already have 10 items as "Quantity on Hand" value, so you don't need to order anything.
+However, in this case, you already have 10 items as the "Quantity on Hand" value, so you don't need to order anything.

 This method uses real historical data to generate average sales per day.
 So, if you already have 10 units of any item in the inventory whose average sales per day are 1, then you don’t need to order anything at all because you already have what you need.